openMF/mifos-gazelle-demo-runtime/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-## Code of Conduct

-We have a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect all contributors to adhere to.
-Please take a moment to read it before participating.

 ## How Can I Contribute?

 ### Reporting Bugs

 This is one of the most helpful ways to contribute.
-If you find a bug, please ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/openMF/mifos-gazelle-demo-runtime/issues).
+If you find a bug, please ensure the bug was not already reported by searching on jira under [gax-27]([https://github.com/openMF/mifos-gazelle-demo-runtime/issues](https://mifosforge.jira.com/browse/GAZ-27)).

-If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/openMF/mifos-gazelle-demo-runtime/issues/new).
+If you're unable to find an open issue addressing the problem, [open a new ticket](https://mifosforge.jira.com/browse/GAZ-27).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample or an executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements